Perhaps the most cherished accolade a four-year college standout could receive is an elusive invitation to the 2020 Reese’s Senior Bowl.

 After spending his first two seasons at cornerback, Davis demonstrated his innate football IQ and athleticism when he made the seamless transition to safety as a junior.
 Built more like a cornerback than an NFL safety, Davis has fluid hips, is smooth coming in and out of breaks, and has shown good ball skills.
 His biggest challenge at the Senior Bowl will be how he holds up against the run and plays around the line of scrimmage.
 He fits the mold of some of the more lengthy, rangy perimeter players that have become so prevalent at the next level, so I suspect he will garner some looks at cornerback throughout the week as well.

 I liken Davis’ skillset to former California Golden Bear Chris Conte, who also came to Cal as a cornerback.
 Like Conte, Davis also enters the NFL a tad undersized at a rather grueling position.
-While he’s proven he can adequately play both positions at the collegiate level, he projects as a mid-round selection in the 2020 NFL Draft, that should thrive as a special teams standout and depth player at the next level.
+While he’s proven he can adequately play both positions at the collegiate level, he projects as a early-round selection in the 2020 NFL Draft, that should thrive as a special teams standout and depth player at the next level.